ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/security/encryption/database-encryption.markdown

 ## Remarks

-Database encryption must be enabled during creating of the database.
+Database encryption must be enabled when creating the database.
 If you wish to use encryption in an existing database, it must be exported and then imported back into a new encrypted database.